 Application Component Checklist

-Depending upon the client environment, the Application Server and Oracle Database Server could reside on the same physical machine, or on different machines.
+Depending upon the client environment, the Application Server and Oracle Database Server could reside on the same physical machine or different machines.
 The exact nature of this configuration should be agreed upon between NCR and the client prior to installation.
 It is required that JDBC access is available between the Application Server and Oracle Database Server (as defined by the JDBC URL, which typically runs through port 1521).

 In a split-server example, the Application Server (e.g. IBM WebSphere or Apache Tomcat) would house the Web Components (e.g. OptiVLM Vault Balance WAR file) on one machine, and a different machine will house the Oracle components.

-The following are the required components for the installation:
+The following are the required components for installation:

-Oracle 12.2 or 19c and latest patches relevant to the applicable operating system: It is the responsibility of the client to ensure the Oracle database is running correctly and readily accessible PRIOR to the on-site installation.
+Oracle 12.2 or 19c and the latest patches relevant to the applicable operating system: It is the responsibility of the client to ensure the Oracle database is running correctly and readily accessible PRIOR to the on-site installation.

 OptiVLM Vault Balance Schema or Schema DDL: NCR Cash Management will provide either the Oracle schema data-pump file or the database structure command SQL file for all required tables, views, constraints, etc.

-Java Application server, such as WebSphere or Tomcat: It is the responsibility of the client to ensure the Application Server is running correctly and readily accessible PRIOR to the on-site installation.
-Please note version 8 JDK is required.
+Java Application servers, such as WebSphere or Tomcat: It is the responsibility of the client to ensure the Application Server is running correctly and is readily accessible PRIOR to the on-site installation.

+Note: Version 8 JDK is required.

 OptiVLM Vault Balance WAR File: NCR Cash Management will provide the WAR file for deployment.